cumberworth/LatticeDNAOrigami/README.md

 ```
 Example configuration files can be found in `examples/`.
 There is an example of a constant temperature simulation, `constant-temp.inp`, a temperature replica exchange simulation, `ptmc.inp`, (also known as temperature parallel tempering, hence the abbreviation) a replica-exchange multi-window umbrella sampling simulation, and an enumeration run, `enum.inp`.
-Some additional details of the key parameters are given below
+Some additional details of the key parameters are given below.

 ### `domain_type`

 This can be either `HalfTurn` or `ThreeQuarterTurn`.
 `HalfTurn` is what is used in [Ref.
-1](), [Ref.
-2](), and?.
+1]() and [Ref.
+2]().
-It is used to model systems that have some number of turns plus an additional half turn.
+It is used to model systems that have n whole turns, where n can be 0, plus a half turn.
-For example, 16 base pairs (bp) corresponds to about 1.5 turns of a helix.
+For example, 16 base pairs (bp) corresponds to about 1.5 turns of a helix, and so can be modeled with a `HalfTurn` domain type.
-`ThreeQuarterTurn` can be used to model systems with binding domains that correspond to some number of turns plus an additional three-quarter turn of a helix.
+`ThreeQuarterTurn` can be used to model systems with binding domains that correspond to n whole turns, where n can be 0, plus a three-quarter turn.
-For example, 8 bp corresponds to about 0.75 of a helix.
+For example, 8 bp corresponds to about 0.75 of a helix, and so can be modeled with a `ThreeQuarterTurn` domain type.
-Note that single binding domains in the design can be simulation with multiple binding domains as defined in the model.
+Note that single binding domains in the design can be simulated with multiple binding domains as defined in the model.
-For example, 16 bp binding domains can be modeled as a single `Halfturn` binding domain, or two `ThreeQuarterTurn` binding domains.
+For example, 16 bp binding domains can be modeled as a single `Halfturn` binding domain, or two 8 bp `ThreeQuarterTurn` binding domains.
 The `ThreeQuarterTurn` binding domain type also allows to model designs that are 3D (note that the model is always in 3D, but `HalfTurn` binding domains can only produce planar designs).

 ### `binding_pot`

 The potential used for describing the binding of two complementary binding domains.
 Only one option is provided, `FourBody`, which is the potential used and described in [Ref.
 2]().
 The potential used in [Ref.
-1]() is no longer provided, but the code used for that paper can be found in [Ref.
-4](), as well as in the history of this repository.
+1]() is no longer provided, but the code used for that paper can be found in the supplementary information of [Ref.
+1](), as well as in the history of this repository.

 ### misbinding_pot